 Dr. Jody Boffa is an epidemiologist with nearly 20 years of health systems and community-based research experience in TB in the global South, including over a decade in South Africa.
 In addition to her role as Scientist with the TB Think Tank, Dr. Jody is a Research Fellow in the Division of Epidemology and Biostatistics at Stellenbosch University amd the Centre for Rural Health at the University of KwaZulu-Natal.
 She has a PHD in Epidemology from the University of Calgary and completed a post-doctoral fellowship with the Pai TB Research group at McGill University, Canada.
 Her research interests include person-centred TB care, community empowerment, quality assessment utilising standardised patients, and the integration of informal and private sectors with the public system in South Africa.

-Is a public health researcher at the South African Medical Research Council with expertise in health systems, implementation and clinical research in TB, RR-TB and HIV.
+Dr Marian Loveday is a public health researcher at the South African Medical Research Council with expertise in health systems, implementation and clinical research in TB, RR-TB and HIV.
 Recently her research has focussed on pregnant women with RR-TB, reporting treatment, pregnancy and infant outcomes in this vulnerable population.
 Since 2018 Dr Loveday has been a member of the executive committee of the TB Think Tank.
 In 2021, she was invited to be a member of the WHO working group on TB in adolescents and children.
 She has honorary appointments at CAPRISA and the University of the Free State.

 The work of the TB TT is operationalised and executed through Task Teams which are established in alignment with national priorities.